InfGang - Informatics Science Communication Group

 Rhona Crawford - University Press Office

-Amy Rafferty - Edinburgh Innovations
+Amy Rafferty - Edinburgh Innovations (if required)

 Interested in joining?